 You must be frank about your situation

 You should do your best to respond to reasonable requests by your employer.
-Otherwise, you may not get the accommodation you want.
+Otherwise, you may not get the accommodation that's best for you.

 Some types of information you don’t have to share with your employer